 About an hour later, we finally arrived in Cheung Chau, and it had a completely different vibe from Central Hong Kong!
 No tall buildings or overwhelming greyness in sight.

 It was crowded though – you emerge from the ferry terminal right onto the main street and it feels like a mini market place because the guesthouse booths, shops and tourists are all clustered there.
 Vehicles aren’t allowed on the island, but they have these small trucks that carry building materials and other large bulky items that trundle along the walkways so loudly and cause quite a racket every time they zoom by.

 Here are a couple of things you can do once you emerge from the ferry terminal.
 Scroll to the bottom for the handy dandy Google Map with all my suggestions pinned on it!

-If you turn left from the ferry terminal and head up Pak She Praya Road, I highly suggest you stick to walking (and not rent a bike) because at certain points this way, it gets so hilly I don’t think you will want to deal with a bicycle then!
+If you turn left from the ferry terminal and head up Pak She Praya Road to the northern end of Cheung Chau, I highly suggest you stick to walking (and not rent a bike) because at certain points this way, it gets so hilly I don’t think you will want to deal with a bicycle then!